emiyl/emiyl.com/index.md

 layout: page
 ---

 Hi, I'm Emma.
-I'm a musician/developer of sorts.
+I'm a developer and a musician.
 I've worked on a few projects such as [cfw.guide](https://cfw.guide/) and [dumpling](https://github.com/emiyl/dumpling).
 I'm also currently working on writing my own game, with music written by myself.

 ## cfw.guide